 Volta, the previous generation, was a single GPU, GV100, aimed at datacentre use and AI research use.
 It added an array of tensor cores, very specialised hardware for solving low-precision matrix multiplies or "tensors".
 They perform a multiply of two 4x4 FP16 matrices, then adds that to a third FP16 (or FP32) matrix, all as fused multiply-add.
 The input matrices in the multiply can also be INT8, INT4, or INT1, so they can do 1024 "bits worth" of operation per clock, so INT8 has twice the throughout of FP16.
 This was helpful in a lot of artificial intelligence applications, such as machine vision and machine learning as it's the bulk operation neural networks perform.

 Nvidia engineers soon realised that the tensor cores could do very effective de-noising and one of the limiting aspects of their RayTracing Extension (RTX) CUDA library was the sheer number of iterations needed to get noise down: They needed something like 50,000-200,000 iterations for a single frame.
 However, using tensor core de-noising, this could be brought down to 2,000 iterations, enough to be done almost in realtime.
-With a little extra help from hardware which could solve incident normals (giving the angle a line intersects a surface, used for lighting direction), RTX could be done absolutely in realtime.
+With a little extra help from hardware which could solve incident normals (giving the angle a line intersects a surface, used for lighting direction) and a quick way to resolve a bounding volume hierarchy (BVH), RTX could be done absolutely in realtime.

-Turing added RT cores (which solved incident normals) to Volta's tensor cores and RTX was promoted from being an experimental CUDA library to being a suite of semi-related technologies for shadowing, lighting, and depth testing.
+Turing added RT cores (which solved incident normals and accelerated BVH) to Volta's tensor cores and RTX was promoted from being an experimental CUDA library to being a suite of semi-related technologies for shadowing, lighting, and depth testing.
 A similar algorithm to the tensor de-noiser could also reduce noise in image scaling and provide good quality upscaling, so a GPU could render at, say, 1600x900 and then use the tensors to upscale that to 1920x1080 with little loss of quality.
 Nvidia called this "Deep Learning Super-Sampling" or DLSS.
 Originally it was an artefact-strewn mess, but with DLSS2.0 and DLSS3.0 it became a highly useful tool to raise framerates.
-The "Deep Learning" bit of it refers to the use of a convolutional auto-encoder neural network which can detect and fix known artifacts.
+The "Deep Learning" bit of it refers to the use of a convolutional auto-encoder neural network which is trained on common scaling artefacts.
+If it finds one, it blurs it out.

 Turing also had Nvidia's "Boost 4.0" DVFS (dynamic voltage and frequency scaling) technology which works very much like Precision Boost Overdrive on a Ryzen CPU.
 If it has temperature and power margins, it will raise clocks higher to use that margin.
 The stock clock for an RTX 2070 is a boost of 1620 MHz and a base of 1410 MHz.
-This particular card wull run around 1770-1820 MHz in games.
+This particular card wull run around 1770-1820 MHz in games by default.
+It'll overclock to a peak of around 2100 MHz, but won't sustain that, dropping back to 1950-2000 MHz.
+At this level, it is hard-hitting power limits, so I replaced its default BIOS (195 watts max) with one enabling a 240 watt limit.

 The RTX 2070 was the top level TU106 GPU, with all 36 SMX engines and the entire 256 bit GDDR6 controller enabled.
 RTX 2060 was the same TU106, but turned off a block of six SMXs and a 64 bit memory controller.
 Each SMX has one RT core and 8 tensor cores, so RTX 2070 had 288 tensors and 36 RTs.